 Teaching Critical Thinking?

-Free lesson plans, worksheets, and classroom resources for educators teaching logical fallacies and cognitive biases.
+Lesson plans, worksheets, quizzes, and classroom resources for teaching logical fallacies and cognitive biases — free starter materials, plus a complete premium pack.

 Everything you need to teach critical thinking

 We've created comprehensive teaching materials so you can focus on what matters most—engaging your students.
-All resources are free for educators.
+Create a free educator account for starter resources, then unlock the complete Educator Pack whenever you're ready.

 5